 Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all government funds.
 The budget document presents information by department.
 The legal level of budgetary control adopted by the governing body is the department level.
 All annual appropriations lapse at the end of the fiscal year.

-The Consortium had one minor budget exception during the year ended December 31, 2020 as follows:
+The Consortium had no budget exceptions during the year ended December 31, 2021.